 The hike to the Cumberland Potholes is approximately 2 km (one way).
-There are many more hiking and/or biking trails surrounding the area if you wish to continue on.
+Many more hiking and biking trails surround the area if you wish to continue.

 Wheelchair / Stroller Accessible?

-While the majority of the trail is uphill, the fact that it is a well-maintained very wide path makes it stroller friendly.
-However please note, walking around the Cumberland Potholes definitely requires sure footing.
+While most of the trail is uphill, it is a well-maintained, very wide path that makes it stroller-friendly.
+However, please note, that walking around the Cumberland Potholes requires sure footing.
 The rocks are very slippery, and there are a few really deep pools.
 Please watch your children at all times.

-The trail leading up to the Cumberland Potholes is definitely dog-friendly.
-There is a sign at the trailhead which states dogs must be on a leash, but many people ignored this rule.
-However as mentioned above, once at the Potholes the area is extremely slippery.
-And if you are continuing downstream, it requires a lot of scampering and jumping across rocks, some of which are quite steep.
+The trail leading up to the Cumberland Potholes is dog-friendly.
+A sign at the trailhead states dogs must be on a leash, but many people ignore this rule.
+However, as mentioned above, once at the Potholes, the area is extremely slippery.
+And if you are continuing downstream, it requires a lot of scampering and jumping across rocks, some of which are pretty steep.

 It would be a shame to be in Cumberland and not wander around the village to take in the local sights.

-Founded in 1888, early settlement to Cumberland was due to the coal mines.
-Miners and their families came from across North America, Europe, China and Japan to reap the benefits of the steady shipments of high-grade steam coal.
-The area became home to the fifth largest Chinese settlement in BC.
+Founded in 1888, early settlement in Cumberland was due to the coal mines.
+Miners and their families came from across North America, Europe, China and Japan to reap the benefits of the regular shipments of high-grade steam coal.
+The area became home to the fifth-largest Chinese settlement in BC.

-Not only did the coal mine bring a profit to both the town and its workers, it also brought great heartache.
-Two major mine explosions happened in the early 1920’s.
-The first, in August 1922, killed 13 men; while the second, less than six months later (Feb.
+Not only did the coal mine bring a profit to both the town and its workers, but it also brought great heartache.
+Two major mine explosions happened in the early 1920s.
+The first, in August 1922, killed 13 men, while the second, less than six months later (Feb.
 1923), killed 33 men.